tneilc/AmongUS-Sucks/README.md

 # To use it download the exe from releases its fun to play the game with it
 </hr>
-	•Config updates when you change a valu.</hr>
+	•Config updates when you change a value.\n
  	•Teleport only work on The Skeld cause I am lazy.</hr>
 	•Sometimes speed crashes idk why.</hr>
 </hr>